cremedelacremetop/cremedelacreme/README.md

 ##### Top-Lists

 _TLO(Top)_ distributions by top are all different and no difference was considerable.
-In the next figures you can it is possible to see the TLO distribution by top and for each dataset (not imputed and imputed dataset), as we pointed out, for the imputed data we took the two approaches already mentioned.
+In the next figures it is possible to see the TLO distribution by top and for each dataset (not imputed and imputed dataset), as we pointed out, for the imputed data we took the two approaches already mentioned.

 ![](/images/TLO_top.png)
 *TLO distribution by top-list for not imputed data*